mayurmarvel/AwsCli-and-Kubectl-on-Lambda/README.md

-# Running AWS CLI & Kubectl on AWS Lambda
+# Running AWS CLI & Kubectl & OpenSSL on AWS Lambda

 NOTE : The Builds are availabe to download under Github Releases 🔽
 ### Table of Contents